 Chemical Bonding And Molecular Structure |

 Kossel-Lewis approach to chemical bond formation, the concept of ionic and covalent bonds.
 Ionic Bonding: Formation of ionic bonds, factors affecting the formation of ionic bonds; calculation of lattice enthalpy.
 Covalent Bonding: Concept of electronegativity.
 Fajan’s rule, dipole moment: Valence Shell Electron Pair Repulsion (VSEPR ) theory and shapes of simple molecules.
-Quantum mechanical approach to covalent bonding: Valence Bond Theory (VBT) - its important features, the concept of hybridization involving s, p, and d orbitals; Resonance.
+Quantum mechanical approach to covalent bonding: Valence Bond Theory (VBT) - its important features, the concept of hybridisation involving s, p, and d orbitals; Resonance.
 Molecular Orbital Theory - Its important features.
 LCAOs, types of molecular orbitals (bonding, antibonding), sigma and pi-bonds, molecular orbital electronic configurations of homonuclear diatomic molecules, the concept of bond order, bond length, and bond energy.
-Elementary idea of metallic bonding.
+An elementary idea of metallic bonding.
 Hydrogen bonding and its applications. |

 Chemical Thermodynamic |

 Fundamentals of thermodynamics: System and surroundings, extensive and intensive properties, state functions, Entropy, types of processes.
-The first law of thermodynamics - Concept of work, heat internal energy and enthalpy, heat capacity, molar heat capacity; Hess’s law of constant heat summation; Enthalpies of bond dissociation, combustion, formation, atomization, sublimation, phase transition, hydration, ionization, and solution.
+The first law of thermodynamics - Concept of work, heat, internal energy and enthalpy, heat capacity, molar heat capacity; Hess’s law of constant heat summation; Enthalpies of bond dissociation, combustion, formation, atomization, sublimation, phase transition, hydration, ionisation, and solution.
 The second law of thermodynamics - Spontaneity of processes; S of the universe and G of the system as criteria for spontaneity.
-G (Standard Gibbs energy change) and equilibrium constant. |
+G (Standard Gibbs energy change) and the equilibrium constant. |

 Redox Reactions And Electrochemistry |